 There are several valid reasons to dispute a transaction.
 We’ll go over each of them shortly, but with very few exceptions, you’ll want to follow our simple 3-step process to resolve your dispute.
 Pay attention, because what we’re about to disclose is a radical departure from the conventional wisdom of dealing with disputes.

-Follow these steps in dealing with your dispute to see how:
+Follow these steps in dealing with your dispute:

 Step 1: Contact the merchant!